 State doctoral exam

 The grading scale of “pass” and “fail” is used in the evaluation of the State doctoral exam.
-A simple majority vote of all members of the examination board is required to pass the SDE.
-In the case of a failing grade, the SDE may be repeated in one revision period.
+A simple majority vote of all members of the examination board is required to pass the State doctoral exam.
+In the case of a failing grade, the State doctoral exam may be repeated in one revision period.

 You can apply for the state doctoral examination at the UIS Contact Centre 000_Z: General request.